radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/02-tuning-tips-for-caching-in-radiantone.md

 Persistent cache is the cache image stored on disk.
 With persistent cache, the RadiantOne service can offer a guaranteed level of performance because the underlying data source(s) do not need to be queried and once the server starts, the cache is ready without having to “prime” with an initial set of queries.
 Also, you do not need to worry about how quickly the underlying data source can respond.
 What is unique about the persistent cache is if the RadiantOne service receives an update for information that is stored in the cache, the underlying data source(s) receives the update, and the persistent cache is refreshed automatically.
 In addition, you have the option of configuring real-time cache refreshes which automatically update the persistent cache image when data changes directly on the backend sources.
 For more details, please see [Refreshing the Persistent Cache](#options-for-refreshing-the-persistent-cache).

+>[!warning]
->[!warning] if you plan on caching (either entry memory cache or persistent cache) the branch in the tree that maps to an LDAP backend, you must list the operational attributes you want to be in the cache as “always requested”.
+>If you plan on caching (either entry memory cache or persistent cache) the branch in the tree that maps to an LDAP backend, you must list the operational attributes you want to be in the cache as “always requested”.
 Otherwise, the entry stored in cache would not have these attributes and clients accessing these entries may need them.

 #### Disk Space Requirements